An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Cobbled back streets of St Jean de Cole

-It is officially classified as one of the most beautiful villages in France.
+SAINT-JEAN-DE-COLE is officially classified as one of the most beautiful villages in France.
 It's a photographer's dream with its ochre-coloured houses, half-timbered buildings, and renowned tiled roofs.
-The beautiful 12th-century Chateau de la Marthonie (private) dominates the main square.
-In summer it's the perfect place to stop off for lunch by the river.
+The stunning 12th-century Chateau de la Marthonie (private) dominates the main square.
+In summer, it's the perfect place to stop off for lunch by the river.

 There are 15 more of these beautiful villages to see in our region